Gathering Dreams

 How does it work?

-Many people prefer to eat between noon and 8 p.m., as this means you’ll only need to fast overnight and skip breakfast but can still eat a balanced lunch and dinner, along with a few snacks throughout the day.
+Many people prefer to eat between noon and 8 p.m., which means you’ll only need to fast overnight and skip breakfast but can still eat a balanced lunch and dinner, along with a few snacks throughout the day.

 If you are interested in getting started, check out this great book.